 - rapid enlargement

-Most actinic keratoses can be diagnosed by eye.
-Your dermatologist may want to take a skin biopsy of any lesions that look suspicious.
-The only sure way to tell if an AK has changed into squamous cell carcinoma is with a skin biopsy.
+Your doctor may be able to diagnose AK simply by looking at it.
+They may want to take a skin biopsy of any lesions that look suspicious.
+A skin biopsy is the only foolproof way to tell if lesions have changed into SCC.

-- Excision.
-Excision means cutting the lesion from the skin.
-The doctor may choose to remove extra tissue under and around the lesion if there are concerns about skin cancer.
+Excision involves cutting the lesion from the skin.
+Your doctor may choose to remove extra tissue around or under the lesion if there are concerns about skin cancer.
 Depending on the size of the incision, stitches may or may not be needed.

-- Cauterization.
-The affected lesions are burned with electric current.
-This kills the cells.
+In cauterization, the lesion is burned with an electric current.
+This kills the affected skin cells.

-- Phototherapy.
-A solution is applied to the lesion and the affected skin is then exposed to a special light.
-The solution reacts to the light and causes the targeted cells to die.
-Common solutions used in phototherapy include prescription medications like aminolevulinic acid (such as Levulan Kerastick) and methyl aminolevulinate cream (Metvixia).
+- During phototherapy, a solution is applied over the lesion and the affected skin.
+The area is then exposed to intense laser light that targets and kills the cells.
+Common solutions used in phototherapy include prescription medications, such as aminolevulinic acid (Levulan Kerastick) and methyl aminolevulinate cream (Metvix).